craftercms/docs/source/developers/cook-books/how-tos/working-with-docker-based-installs.rst

       |

 #.
-Check the site directory is a shared dive
+Check the site directory is a shared drive

    Make sure the drive with the directory that will contain the sites is a shared drive by clicking on Docker Desktop ``Preferences`` -> ``File Sharing``)